dijkstracula/solvent/paper/report.md

 statesets such as BDDs and subsets of first-order logic, typically eschew quantifiers altogether.

-So, given that reasoning about inductive data structures with a pure model-checking .
-You have to either invent custom logics for a particular data structure[@LinkedListVerification] give up full automation[@Dafny], or hope that heuristics will do the right thing[@TriggerSelection].
-OR SOMETHING MAN IDK
+Generally, therefore, reasoning about inductive data structures, something trivial for a type-checker, can cause a model checker to wander into the realm of undecidability.
+Either users are therefore forced to either give up full automation in their models[@Dafny], or model checker implementers are required to add new axioms on a per-data structure basis[@LinkedListVerification] or hope that their system's heuristics[@TriggerSelection] will not cause verification to spiral out of control.

-### Unifying the two approaches with logically-qualified types
+## Unifying the two approaches with logically-qualified types

 Ideally, we would be able to pick and choose parts from both the model- and type-theoretic approaches to get the benefits of each.

-A _refinement type_[@RefinementTypesForML] is the a pairing of a type (called the _base type_) and some logical predicate that _refines_ it.
-For example, `{v: int | 0 <= v ∧ v < n}` refines the base type of the integers to be bound between 0 and some other program value `n`, assumed to be in scope here.
-Since `n` is a term in some program, a refinement type is also a dependent type (in particular, the finite dependent sum type `Fin n`).
+A _refinement type_[@RefinementTypesForML] is the a pairing of an ordinary, potentially polymorphic type (called the _base type_) and some logical predicate that _refines_ it.
+For example, `{v: int | 0 <= v ∧ v < n}` refines the base type of the integers to be bound between 0 and some other program value `n`.
+Since `n` is a program-level term, a refinement type is also a dependent type (in particular, the finite dependent sum type `Fin n`).
+As before, the expressiveness of a refinement type depends on the expressiveness of the refining predicate's constraint domain.

 ```python
 def avg(xs: List(Int) | len(xs) > 0) -> int